Carl873/add-watermark-to-image/README.md

   - option to retain the original filename or add a configurable suffix to it
     Example: 'original.jpg' --> 'original watermarked.jpg'
   - runs on Windows and Linux
-    tested on WIndows 11, Ubuntu 22.04.1 LTS
+    tested on Windows 11, Ubuntu 22.04.1 LTS

 ### Requirements